FAQ

 - You may only have one payment plan open with us at one time.
 If you’d like to place additional orders you must provide payment in full, or settle up your existing plan.

-If you wish to cancel your payment plan, we refund whatever hasn't already been allotted to labour and materials thus far.
-Your deposit remains non-refundable. - We have the right to refuse or cancel payment plans; while we try to avoid cancelling whenever possible, if circumstances arise that make us unable to complete your commission, we will give you as much advance notice as possible and a full refund, including deposit.
+- We have the right to refuse or cancel payment plans; while we try to avoid cancelling whenever possible, if circumstances arise that make us unable to complete your commission, we will give you as much advance notice as possible and a full refund, including deposit.

 3D Print Files

 Print files are digital products you can use to print our props at home on your 3D Printer.
-Our files come in .stl format and are generally sliced for 200mm x 200mm printer beds or larger.
+Our files come in .stl format and are generally sliced for 200mm x 200mm x 200mm printer beds or larger.

 Absolutely!
 If you don’t see the accessories you want listed as a kit, contact us for a